• The Hidden Costs of Cheap Wet Wipes What Consumers Need to Know - The Hidden Costs of Cheap Wet Wipes: What Consumers Need to Know

 • Sodium Lauryl Sulfate (SLS) and Sodium Laureth Sulfate (SLES) – These surfactants, which are widely found in inexpensive washing wipes, may irritate the skin and destroy its natural protective barrier.

-Many of these compounds do not have to be expressly disclosed on product labels since they may be disguised under general phrases like “fragrance” or “preservative blend.”
-This lack of openness makes it difficult for customers to determine the genuine safety of the products they use on their skin regularly.
+Many of these compounds do not need to be expressly disclosed on product labels, as they may be disguised under general phrases such as “fragrance” or “preservative blend.”
+This lack of openness makes it difficult for customers to determine the genuine safety of the products they use on their skin on a regular basis.

 Skin Irritation and Allergic Reactions

 Skin irritation is one of the most urgent health dangers associated with low-quality wet wipes.
-Many low-cost products contain synthetic fibers treated with harsh chemicals, which are harder on the skin.
+Many low-cost products contain synthetic fibers treated with harsh chemicals, which can be more irritating to the skin.
 When combined with powerful preservatives and artificial perfumes, these wipes may cause redness, itching, rashes, and even contact dermatitis.

-Infants and toddlers, with their fragile and very sensitive skin, are especially prone to these impacts.
+Infants and toddlers, with their fragile and sensitive skin, are particularly susceptible to these impacts.
 Prolonged usage of chemical-laden wipes on newborns’ delicate skin may result in unpleasant diaper rashes and an increased susceptibility to infections.
 When adults with eczema, psoriasis, or sensitive skin diseases are exposed to these irritating substances, their symptoms may worsen.

 To reduce the risk of skin irritation, customers should search for wet wipes labeled: